We have prepared answers to our most commonly asked questions about appearing in court. We are happy to answer any other questions you may have.

 In some cases particularly legally complex cases it may be felt appropriate for an Advocate (the Scottish equivalent of a Barrister) to be instructed.

 Charges are generally fixed by agreement between a Solicitor and their client.
 Sometimes Solicitor and client may agree to proceed on the basis of an hourly charge out rate and in other matters a block fee basis can be agreed.
-Legal Aid may be available in some cases to defray most or all Court costs.

 This may depend on what any disciplinary procedure/guide book may say.
 In some cases even where Solicitor representation is not specifically provided for employers may permit this where this is likely to assist the parties.